 Mendes and his producers sought to reassure fans that tough economic conditions in the real world would not make the fictional exploits of the suave superspy any less spectacular.

-It, I think, has all the elements of a classic Bond movie, including, to quell any rumors, a lot of action, Mendes said.
+It, I think, has all the elements of a classic Bond movie, including, to quell any rumours, a lot of action, Mendes said.

 Wilson added: I think it's in the same (cost) range as the last film and we really haven't had to change anything in the script.
 We haven't had to sacrifice anything.

-The 22nd Bond movie, Quantum of Solace, cost an estimated $200 million to produce, more than the previous installment and Craig's Bond debut Casino Royale, which cost a reported $150 million.
+The 22nd Bond movie, Quantum of Solace, cost an estimated $200 million (125 million pounds) to produce, more than the previous instalment and Craig's Bond debut Casino Royale, which cost a reported $150 million.

 Any extra outlay did not translate into higher ticket sales, however, with Casino Royale earning $594 million at the global box office and Quantum of Solace $586 million, according to website www.boxofficemojo.com.